-If contribution in life is measured by the influence of a person's best ideas, then George Gamow's contribution has been immense.
-He explained radioactive decay, described reaction mechanisms and rates in the interior of stars, proposed how the elements were made, and suggested how DNA might provide the code for protein synthesis.
-Those topics have evolved into major fields of science, several of which still thrive in GW's physics department.
-(The plaque shown is mounted in front of Samson Hall where Gamow had his office, now numbered 308.)
+If contribution in life is measured by the influence of a person's best ideas, then physicist George Gamow's contribution has been immense.
+He explained radioactive decay, described reaction mechanisms and rates in the interior of stars, proposed how the elements were made and suggested how DNA might provide the code for protein synthesis.
+Those topics have evolved into major fields of science, several of which still thrive in GW's Physics Department.

 Nuclear and Particle Physics